The Dresden Files (TV series): Development

 In 2005, the SciFi Channel optioned The Dresden Files as a two-hour film and backdoor pilot.
 Nicolas Cage executive produced alongside Hans Beimler, Robert Hewitt Wolfe, Norm Golightly, and Morgan Gendel.
 It was produced by Lionsgate Television in association with Cage's Saturn Films.
 Production began during the Autumn of 2005.
 Originally, a Summer 2006 release was anticipated, but was delayed to January 2007.

 The pilot film was made from a screenplay by television writers Hans Beimler and Robert Hewitt Wolfe, and based on Butcher's novel Storm Front.
 David Carson directed and shooting took place in Toronto.
 Paul Blackthorne was cast in the lead role in November 2005.
 A two-hour pilot was originally intended to serve as the premiere, but certain last minute developmental and casting changes delayed its completion.
 Episode three (in production order) was aired in its place.
 Along with the re-shooting of several scenes, the pilot had been cut to an hour and was the eighth episode to air.
 A third version of the pilot, now movie length, was broadcast late at night on March 7, 2008 by SciFi Channel.
 Besides restoring cut scenes from the original version of the pilot, it incorporated footage from throughout the season, placing it outside of the main series' continuity.

-Most notable in the re-edited version of the pilot was the fact that Bob, played by Terrance Mann in the series as a full apparition, was limited to only a disembodied voice who was centered around the familiar rune covered skull with animated lighting to symbolize the spirit within, more akin to the Bob of the novels.
+Most notable in the re-edited version of the pilot was that Bob, played by Terrance Mann in the series as a full apparition, was limited to only a disembodied voice who was centered around the familiar rune covered skull with animated lighting to symbolize the spirit within, more akin to the Bob of the novels.
 This re-editing was done later in the series as Mann did not join the series until after the original filming of the pilot had already been concluded.
 The full pilot version of "Storm Front" was not included in the original DVD release of the complete series.